-A mixed swap is a transaction that is both a swap and a security-based swap.
-In order to facilitate the trading of these instruments in appropriate circumstances, the final rules provide that bilateral, uncleared mixed swaps, where one of the counterparties is dually registered as a dealer or major participant with both the CFTC and also with the SEC, will be subject to certain key provisions of the CEA and related CFTC rules as well as the requirements of the federal securities laws.
-For all other mixed swaps, the Commissions are issuing rules establishing a process whereby a person who desires or intends to list, trade, or clear such a mixed swap (or class thereof) can ask the agencies for a joint order providing for the regulation of the mixed swap pursuant to specified provisions of the CEA and/or the Securities Exchange Act of 1934 ("Exchange Act").
-Absent such a joint order, the Dodd-Frank Act provides that such mixed swaps would be required to comply with parallel provisions of both the CEA and the Exchange Act.
+A mixed swap is a transaction that is both a swap and a mixed swap.
+In order to facilitate the trading of these instruments in appropriate circumstances, the proposed rules provide that bilateral, uncleared mixed swaps, where one of the counterparties is dually registered as a dealer or major participant with both the CFTC and also with the SEC, would be subject to certain key provisions of the CEA and related CFTC rules as well as the requirements of the federal securities laws.
+For all other mixed swaps, the Commissions are proposing a process where a person who desires or intends to list, trade, or clear such a mixed swap (or class thereof) can ask the agencies for a joint order permitting the requesting person (and any other person or persons that subsequently lists, trades, or clears that mixed swap) to comply, as to parallel provisions only, with specified parallel provisions of either the CEA or the Securities Exchange Act of 1934 ("Exchange Act"), and the rules and regulations under the relevant statute, rather than being required to comply with parallel provisions of both the CEA and the Exchange Act.